New Student FAQs

-The following are the most Frequently Asked Questions (FAQs) we receive from new and current students regarding online learning.
+The following are the most Frequently Asked Questions (FAQs) we receive from new and current students.

 You may contact your advisor for all academic services, including short and long term planning, course selection, course registration, post-graduate plans, volunteering, co curricular planning, clubs, student life, health services, wellness team, immigration services, etc.

 June 9 is the last day for add/drop.
 This means that students can test out the course prior to committing.

 You may access your timetable through your student portal.
 When you were accepted, you should have received an email describing how to access your student portal.
 Go to students.algomau.ca, log in, click on “Academics”, then click on “Timetable”.
 If you cannot see your classes on the timetable, ensure you are in the month and on the correct week when classes start.
 If you still cannot see your classes on the timetable, all your classes may be asynchronous (i.e. no scheduled time in class).
 If you do not have the “Timetable” tab, submit a IT Ticket via the student portal here.

 If you are unsure on what subjects to sign up for, reach out to your advisor at [email protected].
 Each degree program has its required programs for the first year, which will allow students to have a well-rounded experience and a background in different subjects.

 For every student at Algoma University, the standard for full-time is five courses per term, whether you are a degree or certificate student.